TonyxSun/uwmccf/README.md

 This repo was started via [Lovable](https://lovable.dev/projects/27724afa-7a16-4ba8-b2ca-134fe68d319a).
 Contact me if you would like to access to the project.

+# Deployment

+This project is deployed and hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
+The domain `uwmccf.com` is also managed through Cloudflare.

+Cloudflare Pages is configured to automatically build and deploy the site when changes are pushed to the main branch of the GitHub repository.

 ## Contribute

 If you are looking to contribute, please submit a Pull Request with a clear description of your changes.
 All contributions are welcome!

-Open to transferring ownership of the repository to the current UWMCCF team if they are interested.
+Open to transferring ownership of the repository to the current UWMCCF team if they have capacity.
 I own and pay for the domain uwmccf.com on Cloudflare, which can be transferred as well.

 ## Footer